harto/emacs.d/README.md

  - 3rd-party packages are in `elpa` and version controlled, including `.elc` files (since these are portable).
  - Persistent package data is in `etc`, and transient/temporary data is in `var` (per the no-littering package).
  - Elisp miscellany is in `lisp` (nothing much there anymore; most of it has been replaced by 3rd-party packages).
- - Emacs-friendly wrappers for system commands are in `bin`.
+ - Emacs-friendly wrappers for system commands are in `helpers`.